 When he arrived for spring training in 1908, Otis found that the Giants had no uniforms available that would fit his stocky frame.
 Unfazed, he shagged flies in his street clothes for a couple of days.
 McGraw eventually found him a uniformand a position on the club when it went north.
 Crandall was a good groundball pitcher, and McGraw had the infield to take advantage of that style.
 The 20-year-old rookie said little, listened intently, learned quickly, and worked tirelessly.
 In his first big-league season, Crandall started 24 games, completing 13, and relieved in eight others.
 It was the only year in his six with the Giants in which he started more games than he relieved.
 "Crandall was one of the coolest pitchers I ever saw," McGraw recalled.
 "He had no fear, no nerves."

 Doc Crandall's career as a relief specialist began in 1909, when he started only seven games but relieved in 23.
-McGraw had experimented with relief pitchers before; in addition to sending in Christy Mathewson to extinguish rallies, he had also used George Ferguson almost exclusively in relief in 1906, when Ferguson led the NL with seven saves.
+McGraw had experimented with relief pitchers before; in addition to sending in Christy Mathewson to extinguish rallies, he had also used Cecil Ferguson almost exclusively in relief in 1906, when Ferguson led the NL with seven saves.
 In an era when financial concerns prevented clubs from carrying anywhere near the full 25-man roster permitted by league rules, some considered McGraw's use of relief pitchers an extravagance, but most acknowledged Crandall's aptitude for the role.
 He posted a career-high six saves in 1909, and five in each of the next two seasons.
 Crandall's best overall year was 1910 when he appeared in 42 games, a career high.
 He went 17-4, relieving in 24 games and starting 18.
 Nine of his starts came during September when he filled in for the injured Red Ames.
 Proving that he was not just a "failed starter" converted to relief because of an inability to finish games, Crandall pitched seven complete games and won all of them.

 During the following off-season a rumor spread that Crandall had lost his right thumb in a butchering accident.
 He showed up in Marlin with all ten digits, however, and was also in the best shape of his career.
 McGraw gave Crandall his first managerial experience that spring, entrusting him with one of three Giant touring squads that played exhibitions throughout Texas and the South.
 Doc was at his most versatile in 1911, though the story he told later in life about playing every position except catcher was an exaggeration, at least as far as regular-season games are concerned.
 Coming off a season in which he had batted .342 with power, Crandall filled in at shortstop in late June when Al Bridwell came down with "malaria."
 As soon as Bridwell was able to take the field, Larry Doyle was injured in a base-running collision, so Crandall moved to second base for three games.
 His defense was adequate at both positions, though he did make three errors in the nine games.

 Crandall also pitched in 41 games in 1911, posting a 15-5 record, but he saved his best effort for Game Five of that year's World Series.
-While his teammates were falling to pieces, the quiet and calm Doc pitched the last two innings of the contest, socked an RBI double, scored a run, and earned New York's second and last win of the series.
+While his teammates were falling to pieces, the quiet and calm Doc pitched the last three innings of the contest, socked an RBI double, scored a run, and earned New York's second and last win of the series.
 Crandall turned in two more solid seasons as the Giants repeated as NL pennant-winners in 1912-13.
-During the latter year he became the first pitcher to make over 30 relief appearances (32, against only three starts), but his campaign took an odd turn on August 6 when McGraw traded him to the last-place Cardinals for catcher Larry McLean.
+During the latter year he became the first pitcher to make over 30 relief appearances (33, against only two starts), but his campaign took an odd turn on August 6 when McGraw traded him to the last-place Cardinals for catcher Larry McLean.
 Twelve days later, after Doc had appeared in only two games as a pinch-hitter, the Giants paid cash to get him back.
 One source attributes the reversal to fan displeasure; another says the Giant players were the cause, nearly coming to blows with their manager.
 The Sporting News at the time advanced a more credible theory, namely that St. Louis was unwilling to pay Crandall the same salary that he had earned in New York, and the pitcher was threatening to go home to Wadena.

 Crandall returned to St. Louis in 1914, this time with the Federal League's Terriers.
 He shed his reliever role, starting in 21 of his 27 appearances, and also played 63 games at second base, batting .309 with a .429 on-base percentage.
 In 1915 Crandall started in 33 of his 51 appearances, posting a 21-15 record and finishing second in the FL in innings pitched (312.2).
 The St. Louis Browns acquired him in the Federal League dispersion, but he was shelled in his first two appearances and the Browns cut him loose.
 Coming off a 20-win season, Crandall's career appeared to be over at the age of 28.